Klipper3d/klipper/docs/Debugging.md

 finalize_config crc=0
 ```

-The test was last run on commit `f886212b` with gcc version `avr-gcc
+The test was last run on commit `b161a69e` with gcc version `avr-gcc
 (GCC) 4.8.1`.
 Both the 16Mhz and 20Mhz tests were run using simulavr
 configured for an atmega644p (previous tests have confirmed simulavr
 results match tests on both a 16Mhz at90usb and a 16Mhz atmega2560).
 On both 16Mhz and 20Mhz the best single stepper result is `SET ticks
+106`, the best dual stepper result is `SET ticks 276`, and the best
-106` and the best three stepper result is `SET ticks 481`.
+three stepper result is `SET ticks 481`.

 ### Arduino Due step rate benchmark ###